Solo 401k Advantages

-The advantages of the Solo 401k appeal to many self-employed contractors and small business owners.
+The advantages of the Solo 401k appeal to many self-employed individuals and small business owners.

 With a Solo 401k, plan holders enjoy many similar advantages to those who invest in a self-directed IRA LLCs (or Checkbook IRAs) — but without the extra steps of having a custodian or forming an LLC.
 What draws investors to the Solo 401k option is that it is specifically designed for small business entities with only owner(s).
 In short, the Solo 401k offers a cost-effective and tax-efficient investment solution just like a Self-Directed IRA plan would, but with extra benefits.